jazkarta/jazkarta.zoterolib/README.rst

 Customization
 -------------

-You can add custom Plone indexers to index or store metadata for bibliographic items.
+You can add custom Plone indexers to index or store additional metadata for bibliographic items.
 The objects indexed by the catalog have a ``zotero_item`` attribute which contains the full Zotero API object for the bibliographic reference, and which can be used by custom indexers.